 At Waldman & Associates, every nursing home abuse lawyer have extensive experience working with the families of victims of abuse and neglect, and we understand how difficult these cases can be.
 We are also committed to holding individuals and organizations responsible for any injury and damage caused to innocent, elderly or incapacitated victims.

 We offer free consultations and take on nursing home negligence cases on a contingency basis, so there is no risk in contacting us to discuss the facts of your case.
 We will handle your case with the compassion, dignity, and dedication you and your loved ones deserve.

 Know Federal Nursing Home Laws

 There are a few federal laws you should know when it comes to investigating nursing home abuse.
-If you notice anything that is out of line with the following laws, be sure to contact your Pittsburgh nursing home abuse attorney as soon as possible:
+If you notice anything inside a care facility that is out of line with the following laws, contact a nursing home abuse lawyer as soon as possible:

 The Older Americans Act, enacted in 1965, provides several programs aimed at improving the lives of elderly Americans.
 This includes services such as meals-on-wheels, nutritional support programs, in-home medical care, transportation, legal services, and elder abuse prevention programs.